 To elaborate: One of his issues begins with a panel of Deadpool garotting Santa Claus while the caption reads: "A routine assignment."
 And that is probably the least weird thing that happens in that issue.

 And there's the old Cable & Deadpool storyline, "Deadpool vs. the Marvel Universe".
 It starts with a fairly typical (read: way over the top) story of Deadpool tracking down Wolverine to keep him from killing Weasel, and escalates until it's Deadpool, Bob, Weasel, and a handful of lesser Marvel heroes fighting off a horde of Carnage possessed dinosaurs.

 Occurs to some extent in ElfQuest: How much more evil can we make Winnowill in this story arc?

 Also, the climactic fight between Cutter and Rayek in the Troll Caverns starts out as a simple fistfight, but by the end of it they're hitting each other with freaking great stalagmites.
 They both win - Cutter satisfies his lust for revenge, and Rayek wins the Wolfriders' respect.

 War Machine, one of his latest suits allows him to repurpose any weapon whether it's damaged or practically broken and attach it to his suit to become one living WMD, this might just seem out a little out there but when you see him literally put pieces of a jet together to make a clawed gauntlet weapon and FLY at the same time or when he pulls pieces of a tank including treads and becomes a living breathing tank.
-To top that off implications that he can possibly interface with some of the deadliest weapons in the Marvel with no known limit mean he can always push his abilites Up to Eleven.
+To top that off implications that he can possibly interface with some of the deadliest weapons in the Marvel with no known limit mean he can always push his abilities Up to 11.

 Hulk often uses this trope himself to a lesser or greater extent depending upon the author.
 Just how mad/strong can he become?